jimgswang/RedisQueue/README.md

 The constructor.
 Name specifies the name of the queue in redis.
 Queues only process tasks added to the queue with the same name.
 Options defines the redis settings including:
     host: host of the redis server. defaults to local host
     port: port of  redis server. defaults to 6379
+    retry: max number of retries if a task fails. defaults to 0

 ####Queue.enqueue(data)